Wanli Crab: Crabbing methods

 Wanli Crab fishermen use fishy lures boxed inside a round-shaped crabbing cage to lure the crab to come inside via one of the three openings in the cage.
 Fishermen dropped up to 360 cages per fishing rope to seabeds and let them sit for 16 to 20 hours before retrieving.
 Once caught, each crab will be tied up with the symbolic neon-green nylon cord before putting them back to the water tank inside the bottom of the crabbing boat.

 Starting in April 2014, the government in Taiwan mandated that the crab caught must be larger than 6 to 8 cm by measuring their back-shells.
 Also all egg-bearing crab caught must be released immediately between August 16 and November 15.
 Violators can be fined up to 150,000 New Taiwan Dollars.
+In 2022 the size regulations were modified to 7 to 9 cm and the egg-bearing protection period was lengthened to between August 1 and December 31.
+In 2023 a new regulations was added that all crab caught, displayed, possessed, and sold must have their abdominal flaps intact between August 1 and December 31.